ian-wigley/JetPac/README.md

 # **JetPac**

-XNA JetPac Remake written in C#.
+JetPac Remake written in C# using the XNA framework.

 This is a fully playable attempt of converting the ZX spectrum original.

 ## **Please note**
-An updated version of this code that utilises the MonoGame framework can be found here https://github.com/ian-wigley/MonoGame-Games
+An updated version of this code that utilises the MonoGame framework can be found here `https://github.com/ian-wigley/MonoGame-Games`

 ![](XNA_Jetpac/XNA_Jetpac_Remake.jpg)